Radio and Television Broadcasting Survey (RTBS)

 The respondent has until November 30th to submit the data through the online collection system.
 A telephone contact is made with non-reporting enterprises in December and January to discuss reporting delinquency and possible special arrangements.

-Canada Revenue Agency T2 and PD7
+Canada Revenue Agency T2 and PD7 forms.

 To enhance the data from this survey, Statistics Canada may combine it with information from other surveys or from administrative sources.